 Full Persona 4 Spoilers & Minor Persona 5 Spoilers

-As I mentioned above, I’ve still not completed Persona 5.
-However, I’m 60 hours into the title and suspect that I’m almost 3/4 the way through the game — one thing I’m certain of is that there’s no murder mystery element.
+As I mentioned above, I just completed Persona 5, so it’s all still fresh in my mind.
+One thing I’m certain of is that there’s no murder mystery element.
 Instead, the game tells you early on that someone in your group has betrayed you.
-Unfortunately, that story thread isn’t nearly as interesting as someone murdering and throwing people in a TV world.
+Unfortunately, that story thread isn’t nearly as interesting as someone murdering and throwing people into a mystery TV world.
 Not to say there aren’t any other crazy shenanigans going on in Persona 5, the story is well crafted and the characters are a joy to be around.
 I just can’t help but feel the game is missing an overarching plot element that would keep me more engaged.

 Persona 4 Golden was the first game in the series that I played.
 Needless to say, it totally caught me off guard and quickly become one of my favorite games of all time.
 It was after falling in love with Persona 4 Golden that I checked out previous games in the series.
 Persona 3 also quickly became a favorite RPG of mine, although I thought earlier games in the franchise didn’t offer the same amount of charm with its characters or writing.

 Persona 5 is much better than Persona 4 in the gameplay department, there’s no denying that.
 But I firmly believe Persona 4 tells a more interesting and engaging story.
 Maybe I hold Persona 4 too near and dear to my heart because it was my first Persona game?
 I won’t pretend like that’s not a possibility.
 But Persona 5‘s ‘stealing hearts’ concept just doesn’t pull me in the same as Persona 4‘s TV world/murderer/overall plot.
 I would love if the next mainline entry brought back a murder mystery element, as I think it helps build a better connection with the game’s characters.